ARIA

 • Other 33%

-The primary market segments for websites utilizing ARIA include business, marketing and merchandising, and online shopping.
+The primary market segments for websites utilizing ARIA include business, online shopping, and blogs and wiki.

 πŸ•΅οΈ Similar Technologies